myrade-bf/solana-arb-bot/README.md

 > ⚠️ This bot can lead to loss of your funds, use at your own risk.
 Start with small amounts and protect your keys.

 > This README is not complete.
-Try asking the community on the [ARB Discord](https://discord.gg/Z8JJCuq4) if you have any questions.

 ---